freeCodeCamp/freeCodeCamp/guide/english/machine-learning/index.md

 4. Decide which algorithm will you be applying, SVM, deep net, etc
 5. Run the algorithm on training set and use the model for predictions

+#### Languages:

+Three greatly impactful languages used in machine learning are as follows:
+1. Python
+2. C++
+3. Matlab

 #### Courses:
 1. <a href='https://www.udacity.com/course/intro-to-machine-learning--ud120?autoenroll=true' target='_blank' rel='nofollow'>Intro to Machine Learning</a>
 2. <a href='https://www.coursera.org/learn/machine-learning' target='_blank' rel='nofollow'>Machine Learning - Taught by:  Andrew Ng</a>